 If you’ve paid off all of your debt but don’t know what’s next, guess what, you’re already ahead of the game!

 Financial goals are expectations you set for yourself that will improve your financial situation.
-Everyone has different financial goals and that is totally OKAY.
+Everyone has different financial goals. and that is OKAY.

-One long term goal I know a lot of us think about is retirement.
-I plan to retire before 60, how about you?
+One long-term goal I know a lot of us think about is retirement.
+I plan to retire before 60.

 Here is our favorite list of financial goals YOU should look into adopting this year!